 Hi, I’m Jenny Shea Rawn.
 Welcome to My Cape Cod Kitchen!
 Here you’ll find nourishing New England inspired dishes, fresh coastal cuisine (lots of seafood!) and occasional sweet treats.

-I am food blogger, Registered Dietitian, recipe developer and food photographer, brand ambassador and nutrition communications consultant.
+I am food blogger, Registered Dietitian, recipe developer, food photographer, brand ambassador and nutrition communications consultant.
 I am also a regular columnist in the Cape Cod Times.
-And most importantly … I am the wife of my dedicated hubby, Adrian, and momma to our two sweet and crazy little ones – Lucca (2 years old) and Lexi (8 months old).
+And most importantly … I am the wife of my dedicated hubby, Adrian, and momma to our two sweet and crazy little ones – Lucca (4 years old) and Lexi (2 years old).

 Cape Cod is a beautiful place to live, so we spend a lot of time as a family at the beach year round – walking, swimming, playing in the sand, kayaking and boating.
 In free moments (what’s that?!), you’ll find me breathing in the fresh ocean air, running, grocery shopping, visiting our local farm and farmers markets, reading cookbooks and magazines about food, cooking, food styling and taking pictures of food.
 Ohh and doing dishes.
-Recipe developer + food blogger + toddler and baby momma = TONS of dishes.
+Recipe developer + food blogger + two littles = TONS of dishes.

 Thanks for stopping by!
 I hope you’re a regular.
 And hope you find a little bit of inspiration here on My Cape Cod Kitchen to bring into your own kitchen.